CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Extending-Fabric.md

 ### Underlay and Overlay Considerations

-EVPN and VXLAN is an overlay technology that creates an underlay, topology-independent fabric with multitenancy, redundancy, and load-balancing capabilities.
+EVPN-VXLAN is an overlay technology that creates a topology-independent underlay fabric.
+Decoupling the underlay from the overlay creates a network with multitenancy, redundancy, and host mobility across a vendor-agnostic ecosystem.
 However, to establish VXLAN tunnels from leaf to leaf, the network must distribute tunnel source addresses (usually a loopback) using an underlay routing protocol.
 This allows all VXLAN peers to have the host route of each tunnel destination as a /32 prefix in their routing tables.
 This is a fundamental principle of EVPN and VXLAN---each leaf requires a host route of all the corresponding PE VXLAN tunnel destination addresses in its routing table so that it can establish end-to-end VXLAN tunnels.

 The following command shows the VXLAN tunnel destination address of the corresponding PE: